tektechnologies/Instructor-Prep/301/week_2/class-06/README.md

 ## Agenda

 1. Any Announcements -
 2. Cover Feedback -
-3. Code Challenge review - Pass REF vs Value.
+3. Lab Review - Look at Portfolio
-4. Lab Review - Look at Portfolio
+4. Code Challenge for today reduce challenge -
-5. Code Challenge for today reduce challenge -
+5. Code Challenge review - Pass REF vs Value.

 - Share the json extension for formatting.
 - search Cat to see URL search and ? click on paw.

-6. White Board Intro to API -
+1. White Board Intro to API -
-7. Star Wars API
+2. Star Wars API
-8. go to LocationIq
+3. go to LocationIq
-9. Build a City Search
+4. Build a City Search
-10. Look at Lab and Trello
+5. Look at Lab and Trello